enterspeedhq/enterspeed-docs/docs/integrations/sitecore/getting-started.md

 title: Getting started
 ---

-# Getting started Sitecore & Enterspeed
+# Getting started with Sitecore & Enterspeed

 The easiest way to get started with Sitecore and Enterspeed is using the pre-built Sitecore integration.